Thank you to everyone who took part in our big conversations about urgent healthcare services in Colchester and Tendring.

 We’ve listened to what you’ve told us and your feedback has shaped the design of services in your area.

-The Urgent Treatment Centre at Clacton Hospital will replace the current Minor Injuries Unit but will remain on the same site.
-The Minor Injuries Unit at Fryatt Hospital, Harwich, will continue to be available to assess and treat minor injuries and will also remain on the same site.
+The Urgent Treatment Centre at Clacton Hospital replaces the Minor Injuries Unit but remains on the same site.
+The Minor Injuries Unit at Fryatt Hospital, Harwich, has become an Urgent Treatment Centre (Minor Injuries Only).
+It continues to be available to assess and treat minor injuries and remains on the same site.

 The UTS is made up of: